Helping millions of people navigate the world of technology.

 Restart Windows PC

-Step 6: Finally, press 4 or F4 on your keyboard to restart your PC in Safe Mode.
+Step 5: Press 4 or F4 on your keyboard to restart your PC in Safe Mode.

 Enter Safe Mode

-Since the ‘Undoing changes made to your computer’ message appears during the installation of an update, you should consider running the Windows Update troubleshooter.
-This tool will diagnose your PC for common update-related issues and attempt to fix them.
+Since the “Undoing changes made to your computer” message appears during the installation of an update, you should consider running the Windows Update troubleshooter.
+Here’s how to do t.

 Step 1: Click the search icon on the taskbar, type in troubleshooter settings, and press Enter.